meilisearch/specifications/text/0174-metrics-api.md

 #### 3.2.4. `meilisearch_used_db_size_bytes`

 Returns the size of the database actually used by meilisearch in bytes.
+Include all the same files as `meilisearch_db_size_bytes` except that when it comes to an LMDB database, we only count the pages used by meilisearch.
+This means if you see a large gap between both metrics, adding documents will probably re-use freed pages instead of growing `meilisearch_db_size_bytes`.

 ```
 # HELP meilisearch_used_db_size_bytes Meilisearch Used DB Size In Bytes